dktr0/Punctual/README.md

 Punctual was created by David Ogborn, building on top of the MusicW synthesis library (by David Ogborn, Spencer Park, Jamie Beverley, and others).
-Conceptually, Punctual extends the work of Julian Rohrhuber and others on SuperCollider's JITlib notations, as well as the work of Shawn Lawson and others (?) on The Force.
+Conceptually, Punctual extends the work of Julian Rohrhuber and others on SuperCollider's JITlib notations, as well as the work of Shawn Lawson on The Force.

 # Audio Output